 As someone who has spent the majority of his teen and adult years defending his questionable tastes, the very presence of that "Ride the Lightning" tape in my collection was a massive validator....even if it did appear along side of various duds by Tesla, Whitesnake, and that preposterous second album by Danzig.

-Even with all the kids who scoffed at metal and directed their attention towards bands like the Cure and Echo & the Bunnymen and the Smiths (bands that it would take me years to come to appreciate), I knew that Metallica was quality, and that they were doing sometime pretty damned amazing that the "smart kids" were missing out on.
-I'd like to think they all caught on sometime in college, the same way that I finally begrudgingly accepted the awesomeness of Morrisey, but who the hell knows....Metallica crapped out "Enter Sandman" about a week before I touched down at college, forever damaging their cred to anyone who had worn a stupid patch on the book bag or denim jacket, or sketched a few hundred Metallica logos in their text books).
+Even with all the smart kids scoffing at metal, I knew that Metallica was quality, and that they were doing sometime pretty damned amazing that everyone else was missing out on.
+(I'd like to think they all caught on sometime in college -- the same way that I finally begrudgingly accepted the awesomeness of Morrisey -- but who the hell knows....Metallica crapped out "Enter Sandman" about a week before I touched down at college, and maybe that silly, toothless Metallica is the the only Metallica they know).

 I guess the point I'm getting at is that this was kind of the beginning of the end of me and Metallica.

 To be fair, Suicidal was pretty terrific.
-It was a rainy summer day, and everyone on the lawn went nuts, turning the slope on the lawn into a giant mud slide.
+It was a rainy summer day, and a handful of very excited people on the lawn went nuts, turning the slope on the lawn into a giant mud slide.

 On to Metallica's set...

-Metallica, unfortunately, was much like Candlebox in that they also were forgettable.
+Metallica, unfortunately, was also forgettable.
 The highlight, without a doubt, was the performance of "So What?" during the encore.

 The Lowlight?
-Cramming all the "Ride the Lightning" and "Kill 'Em All" songs into a Vegas style medley. ("Fuel" is great and all, but let's be honest: the fans who bought your albums before you went all MTV/DC101 want to hear more than 75 seconds of "Whiplash".
-And fellas?
-PLEASE tell me you've done away with the nut-numbing 14-minute version of "Seek and Destroy"...)
+Cramming all the "Ride the Lightning" and "Kill 'Em All" songs into a Vegas-style medley.
+(Newsflash: your old fans want to hear more than 75 seconds of "Whiplash").

 You used to go to a Metallica show expecting to be knocked on your butt.
 Nothing of the sort happened this night.